 “The end is far when you’re eating chips from a huge family-size bag,” MacQueen adds.

-When you have less food in sight, you tend to eat less.
+How to break it: When you have less food in sight, you tend to eat less.
 Instead of diving straight into the bag or box, check the nutrition label to see how much a serving size is and put that amount in a small bowl or plate.

 If you buy food in bulk, consider dividing it into single-serve containers before you put it away in the fridge or pantry.

-Break Up With Your Bad Eating Habits
+How to Break Bad Eating Habits for Good

 Ready to shake a bad habit or two?
 The first step is to recognize what’s keeping you off track.
 “Eating habits, particularly those that we picked up early in life, can be really hard to break,” Schembre says.
 “Becoming aware of habits and understanding their roots are the first steps to breaking them.”